 Sidify Apple Music Converter

 If you are a Linux user, there are high chances that you might be using iTunes or Apple Music streaming music service.
 As iTunes is one of the most used applications across any platform to download, stream and manage music and videos, as well as offers access to tens of millions of Apple Music tracks.
-While its competitor Spotify has native Linux client, Apple has not bothered to develop a desktop application for iTunes for Linux.
+While its competitor Spotify has a native Linux client, Apple has not bothered to develop a desktop application for iTunes for Linux.
 Even if iTunes isn’t available in Linux as a native application, you can still eventually try to find a way to efficiently play Apple Music on your Linux.
-Here we'll reveal best two ways to play Apple Music on Linux.
+Here we'll reveal the best two ways to play Apple Music on Linux.

 Though you can't find a Linux version of iTunes, you can still run iTunes in Linux using WINE.
-It adds a compatibility layer so that Windows applications work on Linux, but the results are far from perfect — At least, it’s stil worth a try.
-It will be a little complicated but you can follow the steps as below to get iTunes installed on Linux.
+It adds a compatibility layer so that Windows applications work on Linux, but the results are far from perfect — At least, it’s still worth a try.
+It will be a little complicated but you can follow the steps below to get iTunes installed on Linux.